Luis-Huachaca-HV/Research-Project-Energy-Consumption/scaphandre/Readme.md

 ## 3. Using a Custom Script

+Then at the same time you have to execute the script.

 We created our own script (`scaphscript.sh`) to measure consumption for specific process names.

 ### Step 1 — Give execution permissions